 You can get used to it but if you use the program every day it’s getting annoying.

 Clicking on the status change button does nothing — you have to target the right part of the button that opens the status menu.

 If you exit the program and launch it back — a status won’t change.
-Although, users often forget about changing the status.
-For example, you set “Do Not Disturb” status, shut down your computer (or put it in the sleep mode) at the end of the day and the next day you did not receive a single notification.
+Although, users often forget about changing their status.
+For example, you set “Do Not Disturb” status, shut down your computer (or put it in the sleep mode) at the end of the day, and the next day you did not receive a single notification.